 - Andrew's Airbnb Symbol

-I travel quite often and despise hotels.
+I travel quite often and can do without hotels unless they appeal to my generation.
 I tend to search for small guesthouses, flats, and B&Bs if I can find a decent one in the destination of choice.
 There's nothing like feeling you're at home while thousands of kilometers/miles away from your bed.
 I travel light and attempt to immerse myself as quickly and as long as possible before breaking away from the destination and beginning the journey once again.
-However, now I typically travel to places where I know someone or there's someone to host me.
+However, I now typically travel to places where I know someone or there's someone to host me.
 The human interaction and comfort from someone opening their home or small establishment reminds me of my family and culture, so I attempt to replicate it as often as possible.
 I consider myself to be an excellent guest (of course!), considerate/respectful and personable, but to be honest, I much rather be the host.

-When I travel, I travel in comfort.
-If you were to search my bag, you would always find my iPhone with a few new music mixes to keep me entertained, a brand new book (Victorian sci-fi and historical fiction tend to be my leisure reading as of late), sunglasses, the latest magazines I have yet to read at home, lots of healthy snacks (and sweets!), and a small sack filled with travel essentials (tiger balm, lip balm, pain reliever, cipro, etc.).
+When I travel, I travel in comfort, whatever that means considering the circumstances.
+If you were to search my bag, you would always find my iPhone with a few new music mixes to keep me entertained, a brand new book, sunglasses and a hat, the latest magazines I have yet to read at home, lots of healthy snacks (and sweets!), and a small sack filled with travel essentials (tiger balm, lip balm, emergency toothbrush and toothpaste, etc.).
 The Boy Scouts of America got it right with their motto, "Always be prepared."
 A camera is a great travel accessory but can occasionally become a distraction or an imposition.